What are Distributions? How to Determine Small Business Owner Salary

 • If your business is not profitable, don’t pay any distributions.

-• Even if you have profits to pay out, make sure to hold on to permanent working capital, or a cash reserve.
+• Even if you have profits to pay out, make sure you hold on to permanent working capital, or a cash reserve.

 On a more advanced level, the way that your business pays out distributions might be set in your charter documents (bylaws or an operating agreement).
 Generally, the rules above still apply but charter documents get much more specific about:

-• Exactly how to calculate your profits that are available to pay out in distributions
+• How to calculate your profits that are available to pay out in distributions

 • How much to reserve for any corporate, state, or local taxes

-• How much of a permanent working capital reserve your business needs
+• How much permanent working capital reserve your business needs

 • How much to hold onto to build permanent working capital